Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Some nutrients buffer stress effects.
 These compounds support resilience to stress.
 Supplementation may help during stressful periods.

 Stress depletes certain nutrients.
 Requirements increase during stress.
-Higher intake may be necessary.
+Higher intake may become necessary.

 Mindfulness practices reduce stress.
 These practices complement supplementation.
 Combined approaches address stress from multiple angles.